Revenue

 Strava is a social fitness platform that operates on a freemium subscription model, combining activity tracking with social networking features for endurance athletes.
 The platform generates 90% of its revenue through premium subscriptions, with additional revenue from sponsored challenges and aggregated data sales to urban planners and city governments.

-The platform offers tiered pricing with an annual membership at $79.99/year ($6.67/month), monthly membership at $11.99/month, and a family plan supporting up to 4 accounts at $139.99/year.
-Student discounts are available at $39.99/year.
-The free tier provides basic activity tracking and social features, while premium subscribers get advanced analytics, route planning, and safety features.
+The platform offers tiered pricing with an annual membership at $79.99/year ($6.67/month), monthly membership at $11.99/month, and a family plan supporting up to 4 accounts at $139.99/year, with student discounts available at $39.99/year.
+Pricing is applied consistently across U.S. tiers (updated July 2025).
+Following its acquisition of Runna, Strava also offers a Strava + Runna bundle at $149.99/year (launched July 2025), claiming up to 60% savings versus paying monthly for both apps separately.
+The free tier provides basic activity tracking and social features, while premium subscribers get advanced analytics, route planning, safety features, and access to Instant Workouts.

 Strava's competitive advantage lies in its interoperability with all major fitness devices and apps, creating a platform-agnostic social layer for athletes.
 This approach has helped Strava achieve significantly higher engagement rates than traditional social networks, with 2.23% engagement per post compared to Facebook's 0.15%.
 The platform's "proof of workout" mechanism drives organic participation, while partnerships with events and challenges create additional engagement opportunities.
 Strava's relatively affluent user base, who are 90% more likely to purchase premium products, enables strong monetization potential through future expansion into e-commerce and event ticketing.